GREATDANELADY.COM

 Could torsion be the result of an electrical problem within the body?
 Let's consider this possibility.
 First of all, 95% of the body's activities are run by minerals.
 As you sit there reading this article, you exude 11 million kilowatt hours per pound (some of us more) and if they could harness us we could fuel a large industrial city for a week!
 Minerals are what spark our body's electrons and they are absolutely critical in the diet because they affect the electrical impulses and the body chemistry.
 Minerals are what effect the electrical/metabolic impulses and the body chemistry.
 As owners, we are told to feed our animals the same processed, prepackaged food day in and day out.

 When an animal is not part of the food selection process and not allowed to hunt and scavenge, how can special dietary needs and cravings be addressed?
-There have been no minimum or maximum determined for most of the micronutrients.
+There have been no minimum or maximum determined for most of the micro nutrients.
 Therefore, these components are simply disregarded micro minerals as being important in a diet.
-However, it is these "essential" minerals and microminerals that are the nutrients necessary to run the body's electrical and chemical system!
+However, it is these "essential" minerals and micro minerals that are the nutrients necessary to run the body's electrical and chemical system!
 Although minerals were at one time abundant in our soil and transmitted into grains, fruits, grasses and vegetables, modern farming practices have depleted soils of these minerals.
 Herbicides, pesticides and mechanical leaching and intensive farming has leached minerals from the soil.

 Dietary Concerns

-Diet and its effect on bloat and torsion is the main focus of this article.
-The processed "grain based" utilitarian or grocery store commercial foods are an area I will continue to address as a cause for many of our current health problems.
 The commercial dog food industry is relatively young and has developed because of a financial need to utilize foods that are substandard for human consumption.
-Over 25+ years ago Eagle Pet foods and Dr. Wysong's line of foods represent two of the first commercial pet foods that focused on actual quality nutrition.
-In the past 10 years we have seen the tremendous growth of new holistic and natural dog foods on the market, this is a remarkable option for our pets and we are seeing the difference in their wellness and longevity.
+Over 30 years ago Eagle Pet foods and Dr. Wysong's line of foods represent two of the first commercial pet foods that focused on actual quality nutrition.
+In the past 15 years we have seen the tremendous growth of new holistic and natural dog foods on the market, this is a remarkable option for our pets and we are seeing the difference in their wellness and longevity.
+Not all grains are bad either, grains such as oats, brown rice, barley which are used as a carbohydrate source provide important anti-cancer nutrients.
+These must be used with a meat based diet.

 The research done by F. Pottenger, M.D. in his book "The Pottenger's Cats - A Study in Nutrition" is a fascinating look at a controlled study of cats fed raw versus cooked foods.
 This study detailed clinical and pathological findings in cats as well as humans which provided convincing evidence that processed foods are a modern day villain.
 The book includes several photos of animals and human dentition (teeth), showing the actual difference in those eating a modern processed diet to those of isolated cultures where whole raw foods are the natural diet.
 There are actual physical changes in jaw structure with teeth overlapping and decay present in individuals raised on modern processed diets.